 Our plan has people and free interpreter services available to answer questions from disabled and non-English speaking members.
 We can also give you information in other languages, or large print at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
-To get information from us in a way that works for you, please call Customer Service (phone numbers are printed on the back cover of this booklet) or contact Patricia Balz.
+To get information from us in a way that works for you, please call Customer Service (phone numbers are printed on the back cover of this booklet) or contact the Scott and White Health Plan Compliance Officer.